SchnapsterDog/flexi-skeleton-fe/README.md

 - npm run test:unit (test the units)
 - npm run lint (lints and fixed files)

-## Configuration:
+### Configuration:

-Inside .env file set VUE_APP_API_CLIENT to ‘local’ in order to fetch local data from json file.
+👉 Create .env file.
+Inside set up the VUE_APP_API_CLIENT to ‘local’ in order to fetch data from json file stored in data folder.
 (Default)

-Dont modify vue.config.json file.
-In this place we are giving application a permission to make a real or fake api call (Fetch data from static json file stored in src/static/data/items.json)
+👉 Dont modify vue.config.json

+---

-# Description
+## Description

-- App could have as much pages as we need.
-See inside src/router how we create the routes.
+- Integrated Vue Router.
+App could have as much pages as we need. 👉 See inside src/router how we create the routes.
-- App pull data from a API Data Source -- either static file (i.e. JSON Placeholder) or a API Data source (See Configration section below)
-- App render the data and bind into Vue Components
+- Integrated Vuex Store with dedicated files
-- Integrated FlexiVue Framework with all skeleton components divided in atoms, moleculs and organism.
-For more information about framework see documentation: https://github.com/SchnapsterDog/framework-flexivue
+- Integrated FlexiVue framework with all components divided in atoms, moleculs and organism. 👉 For more information about framework see documentation: https://github.com/SchnapsterDog/framework-flexivue
+- Created json data which renders together with the vue components.
+- Created services folder.
+- Created axios request that fetch data from local .json file
-- Integrated scss for FlexiVue Framework.
-App contains separate optimizied scss files that could be start point for modifing components.
+- Integrated scss for FlexiVue framework.👉App contains separate optimizied scss files that could be start point for modifing components.
+- Integrated media mixins
+- Integrated AOS
-- Integrated Ion-icons for daily basis use and Font-awesome for special cases like Editor
+- Integrated Ion-icons
 - Integrated Epic-spinners
 - Integrated V-Tooltip Directive

-- App is mobile friendly and responsive.
-FlexiVue Framework has Media Mixin scss File which is responsible for it.
-Usage explained in this section :
-- App looks well on mostly used browsers like Chrome, Edge, Firefox and Safari.
+👉  App looks well on mostly used browsers like Chrome, Edge, Firefox and Safari.

-- App use Vuex Store.
-Files are separated in different files.
+## 🤔 How to use it?

-## Integrated FlexiVue Framework with all skeleton components divided in atoms, moleculs and organism.
+### Integrated FlexiVue Framework with all skeleton components divided in atoms, moleculs and organism.
 We dont need to register FlexiVue components separetely.
 They are already integrated with the skeleton.
 We can simply use them: